 Not all forensic experts decide to become expert witnesses and appear in court.
 There are many qualified experts who choose to avoid the stress of testifying and focus on the outside forensic work that they specialize in.
 Testifying in court is challenging and requires a lot of preparation to withstand the pressure of the courtroom.

 Personally, I have found that there are two aspects to my career as a forensic expert.
 The first is my forensic talent, which I make sure to continuously improve by furthering my education in the field every year.
 The second is testifying.
 This skill almost outweighs an expert’s laboratory experience.
 This requires you to not only know your field of expertise but also know how to act in the courtroom.
 I have worked on and testified in dozens of forensic assignments and court cases, which has helped build my reputation and credibility as an expert witness.

-In this episode, we’ll go over the importance of completing forensic assignments and testifying, the courtroom experience, what it means to be under oath, preparation for the trial, how to dress and act when testifying, how to best answer questions while on the stand, the direct examination and the cross examination.
+In this episode, we’ll go over the importance of completing forensic assignments and testifying, courtroom experience, preparation for the trial, and direct and cross-examination.